dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 ---
-title: Set up & load data for Model Builder
+title: Load training data for Model Builder
-description: Learn how to set up and load data from a SQL Server database or a file for use in one of the Model Builder scenarios for ML.NET. ms.date: 10/31/2019
+description: Learn how to load training data from a SQL Server database or a file for use in one of the Model Builder scenarios for ML.NET. ms.date: 10/29/2019
 author: luisquintanilla
 ms.author: luquinta
 ms.custom: mvc, how-to
 #Customer intent: As a developer, I want to load data in Model Builder
 ---

-# Load data in Model Builder
+# Load training data into Model Builder

-Learn how to set up and load your data sets from a file or a SQL Server database for use in one of the Model Builder scenarios for ML.NET.
-Model Builder scenarios can use SQL Server databases, image files, and CSV or TSV file formats.
+Learn how to load your training datasets from a file or a SQL Server database for use in one of the Model Builder scenarios for ML.NET.
+Model Builder scenarios can use SQL Server databases, image files, and CSV or TSV file formats as training data.

-## Data set limitations in Model Builder
+## Training dataset limitations in Model Builder

-Model Builder limits the amount of data you can use for training models:
+Model Builder limits the amount and type of data you can use for training models:

 - SQL Server data: 100,000 rows

-[Question: Clarify the limits.
-Is the SQL Server data limit an absolute limit or for training only?
-The training dataset  -- is this a limit for text or numerical data from files?]
+- CSV and TSV files: No size limit
+- Images: PNG and JPG only.

 ## Model Builder scenarios